 Example: An employee at a cybersecurity firm builds a loophole into a security system that collects financial information and steals from a client.
 The firm’s fidelity bond reimburses the client once the theft is discovered.

-E&O insurance by itself won't protect you if a client sues over a data breach – however, it's often bundled with cyber liability insurance in a package called tech E&O.
+E&O insurance by itself won't protect you if a client sues over a data breach – however, it's often bundled with cyber liability insurance in a package called tech E&O insurance.

 Tech E&O protects against lawsuits from clients who blame your business for failing to prevent a cyberattack or data breach.
 If a provider doesn't offer this bundle, you may need to purchase cyber liability insurance as a standalone policy.